Expect Soybean futures to trade sideways to down: Angel Commodities

 Outlook

-Soybean futures are expected sideways to down on supply pressure and good monsoon forecast.
-Oil mils are active on lower levels to maintain the parity of oil and meal.
-The prices of Ref Soy oil and CPO may trade higher on good domestic demand.
+Soybean futures are expected sideways to down as Oil mils are active on lower levels to maintain the parity of oil and meal.
+There is supply pressure as stockists are selling as good monsoon forecast indicates another bumper crop.
+The prices of Ref Soy oil and CPO may trade higher on good demand and increase in tariff value.
 However, adequate supplies and cheap imports keeping the prices under control.

 For all commodities report, click here